cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 from .utils import Response
 ```

-Next we need to add the following lines below the hello_route on line 24 of `src/hello_world/resources.py` so that our functions will have routes to be associated with.
+Next, we need to add the following lines below the hello_route on line 24 of `src/hello_world/resources.py` so that our functions will have routes to be associated with.

 {{<codesnippet `/source_code/diary_tutorial/routes.py`>}}